MeeFoundation/docs/src/Architecture.md

 ## Agent

 The Mee architecture follows a decentralized, layered architecture shown below.
-We describe this archicture by considering a user, Alice, with her own device (e.g. a smart phone) as well a provider's website and a provider's local app:
+We describe this archicture by considering a user, Alice, with her own device (e.g. a smart phone) as well as two other parties (OPs): a provider's website and a provider's local app:

 ![architecture](./images/architecture.png)